This is the multi-page printable view of this section. Click here to print.

 9 - Spikes

-Spikes are an exploration of potential solutions for work.
-Spike are research items that cannot be estimated.
+Spikes are an exploration of potential solutions for work or research items that cannot be estimated.
 They should be time-boxed in short increments (2-3 days).

 Since all work has some amount of uncertainty and risk, spikes should be used infrequently when the team has no idea on how to proceed with a work item.
 They should result in information that can be used to better refine work into something valuable, for some iteration in the future.